 Colorado Dog Sledding At Snow Mountain Ranch

-“When I first started mushing I didn’t know anything about it or anyone else who did it,” explained Steve Petersen the YMCA Chaplan and head dog musher at Snow Mountain Ranch.
-Before our dog sled ride, Steve did an inspiring and comical talk about his journey from novice to competitor in dog sledding.
-He told some unbelievable stories as well as educated us on the sled, harnesses and lines, and care and training of the dogs, while discussing the ins/outs of racing.
+“When I first started mushing I didn’t know anything about it or anyone else who did it,” explained Steve Petersen the YMCA Chaplain and head dog musher at YMCA Snow Mountain Ranch.
+Before our dog sled ride, Steve did an inspiring and comical talk about his journey from novice to a competitor in dog sledding.
+He told some unbelievable stories as well as educated us on the sled, harnesses and lines, and care and training of the dogs while discussing the ins/outs of racing.
 It was a great primer for anyone new to dog sledding.

 Each of us did a short dog sled ride with Steve, which consisted of a 2-mile route (15 minutes) through the evergreens and freshly fallen snow.
 Steve still had ultimate control of the sled, but I was able to learn the commands, stand and get a feel for the turns and bumps, as well as get a better vantage point of the team and how they work together.

-And it wasn’t simply about the ride, Snow Mountain Ranch provided a complete well organized, fun experience.
-They had a fire pit where you could stay warm while you waited your turn, hot drinks, and a place to take pictures of your loved ones sledding.
+And it wasn’t simply about the ride, Snow Mountain Ranch provided a completely well-organized, fun experience.
+They had a fire pit where you could stay warm while you waited your turn, hot drinks, and a place to take pictures of your loved one sledding.

 Meet the Dog Sledding Puppies!

-Seldom are you given this much one-on-one time with the dogs so this was an incredible treat.
+Seldom are you given this much one-on-one time with the dogs so this was an incredible treat!
 And the puppies were pretty darn excited to meet everyone too!
-After the initial excitement of hanging out with humans, they calmed down enough to simple get in some puppy snuggle time.
+After the initial excitement of hanging out with humans, they calmed down enough to simply get in some puppy snuggle time.
 I must admit, I was plotting how I could take one home with me to Denver!